-17 Gypsy, Roma and Traveller children
+Gypsy, Roma and Traveller children

-The Council is obliged, by statute, to ensure that all children of compulsory school age receive education that is appropriate to their age, abilities and any special educational needs, and promotes high standards in the provision of education and the welfare of children.
+3.49 The Council is obliged, by statute, to ensure that all children of compulsory school age receive education that is appropriate to their age, abilities and any special educational needs, and promotes high standards in the provision of education and the welfare of children.
 These obligations apply to all children whether or not they are permanent residents in the area.
 Therefore, applications made in respect of such families will be dealt with in conjunction with the Gwent Education Minority-ethnic Service (GEMS), with a view to placing these children as quickly as possible at the nearest available and appropriate school.

-18 Home address
+Home address

-- 18.1 The Council will consider the child's home address to be the genuine principal place of residence where the child permanently resides with their parent/legal guardian as at the stipulated closing date, and does not mean the address at which the child is cared for by relatives or others.
-If a child is resident with relatives or others for reasons other than legal guardianship, that address will not be considered for allocation purposes. - 18.2 Where parents have shared responsibility for the child and the child spends equal time with both parents during the school week, the place of residence of the parent who receives the child benefit will be considered the child's home for allocation purposes. - 18.3 As there is no closing date for in-year applications, when processing an in-year application, for allocation purposes the Council, will consider the address at which the parent/legal guardian and child reside at the time the application is submitted. - 18.4 The Council will use the home address provided in the application to determine the catchment school and any eligibility for free home to school transport, in accordance with the Council's current transport policy (see paragraph 30). - 18.5 Any new address will not be taken into consideration when determining the outcome of an application if the applicant and child do not live there on the closing date (see page 2). - 18.6 It is the applicant's responsibility to advise the School Admissions Team of any changes in circumstances including a change of address following submission of the application.
+- 3.50 The Council will consider the child's home address to be the genuine principal place of residence where the child permanently resides with their parent/legal guardian as at the stipulated closing date, and does not mean the address at which the child is cared for by relatives or others.
+If a child is resident with relatives or others for reasons other than legal guardianship, that address will not be considered for allocation purposes. - 3.51 Where parents have shared responsibility for the child and the child spends equal time with both parents during the school week, the place of residence of the parent who receives the child benefit will be considered the child's home for allocation purposes. - 3.52 As there is no closing date for in-year applications, when processing an in-year application, for allocation purposes the Council, will consider the address at which the parent/legal guardian and child reside at the time the application is submitted. - 3.53 The Council will use the home address provided in the application to determine the catchment school and any eligibility for free home to school transport, in accordance with the Council's current transport policy (see paragraph 3.71). - 3.54 Any new address will not be taken into consideration when determining the outcome of an application if the applicant and child do not live there on the closing date (refer to the admissions timetable and paragraph 3.50).
+An expression of intent to move into a catchment area will not be treated as meaning an applicant is in the catchment area for the purposes of processing the application. - 3.55 It is the applicant's responsibility to advise the School Admissions Team of any changes in circumstances including a change of address following submission of the application.
 This is to ensure that correspondence is sent to the correct address and will not affect the outcome of the application if this is after the closing date.
-Any new address can only be taken into consideration when determining the outcome of an application if the child lives there on the closing date and satisfactory evidence is provided to confirm this. - 18.7 Applicants moving into or within Newport should not assume that their child will be allocated a place at the local school.
+Any new address can only be taken into consideration when determining the outcome of an application if the child lives there on the closing date and satisfactory evidence is provided to confirm this.

+3.56 Applicants moving into or within Newport should not assume that their child will be allocated a place at the local school.
 There is no guarantee of a place at any school, even if it is the catchment, and if the school is already full in the child's year group the application will be refused.

-19 Independent schools
+Independent schools

-Applications for an Independent school should be made directly to that school.
+3.57 Applications for an Independent school should be made directly to that school.
 Parents of children living in Newport are also advised to apply for a place at a Newport School in case the application to the Independent school is unsuccessful, and should state on their application forms that a place is being sought at an Independent school.